pdx-cs-rust/rust-course-notes/04-se/04-2-crates.md

 * Marking an item `#[cfg(test)]` makes it included only when compiling for testing

-* Examples in doc comments are treated as "doc tests" by
-  default: must compile and not panic
+* Examples in doc comments in library crates are treated as "doc tests" by default: must compile and run without panic

 ## Rustup, Toolchains, etc